4 FREE Metal Clay Jewelry Projects

-Now you can make your own real metal jewelry using silver, copper, bronze, or steel (even gold) without sawing metal sheet or soldering pieces together.
 Making jewelry with metal clay combines the accessibility of clay with the look, feel, and value of precious metals and non-precious metals alike.
-In this fabulous tutorial, you will find four metal-clay jewelry-making projects that demonstrate how to combine different metal clays, how to work with metal clay and wire wrapping, how to make earrings, pins, and rings, and how to use silver, copper, bronze, and steel metal clays.
-Learn the essential metal-clay jewelry supplies needed as well as common household items that can easily double as your tools.
-You can make these projects just as shown, or apply what you learn from the illustrated step-by-step instructions to create stunning designs of your own.
+In this tutorial, you’ll find four metal clay, jewelry-making projects that demonstrate how to combine different metal clays, work with metal clay and wire wrapping, make earrings, pins, and rings, and use silver, copper, bronze, and steel metal clays!

 Each precious metal-clay jewelry project is presented with detailed illustrations, how-to instructions, and a list of necessary supplies.
 You will be able to follow step-by-step descriptions to create precious and non-precious pieces.
 But you can also simply use the designers’ ideas to incorporate metal clay techniques into your own projects.
 Click here to find the 4 Free Metal-Clay Jewelry Projects eBook.

 Sneak-Peek of the FREE Metal-Clay Jewelry Projects You’ll Receive: